REST tutorial introduction

 Using Armeria's annotations, you can build RESTful services on the go.
 Through this tutorial, you'll learn to build a RESTful service with Armeria.
 In particular, you'll be using these Armeria features:

-Try writing a service yourself by following this tutorial or have a go at running the sample service right away.
+Follow this tutorial to write a service yourself or try running the sample service right away.

 Assumptions